microsoft/msquic/docs/v1/ConnectionOpen.md

 `Handler`

-A pointer to the app's callback handler to be executed when there is a connection event to be indicated to the app.
+A pointer to the app's callback handler to be invoked for all connection events.

 `Context`

-The app context pointer to be associated with the connection object.
+The app context pointer (possibly null) to be associated with the connection object.

 `Connection`